0xZ0F/Z0FCourse_ReverseEngineering/README.md

 # Z0FCourse_ReverseEngineering - WIP - NOT READY

 ## This course is not yet ready.
 Feel free to start following it, but know that there will be errors and mistakes.
-To know when the course is ready follow me on Twitter: https://twitter.com/0xZ0F
+To know when the course is ready, follow me on Twitter: https://twitter.com/0xZ0F

 **Reverse engineering course by Z0F.
 Support me on [Patreon](https://www.patreon.com/z0f)!**